SamuelSwartzberg/flashcardifying_text_temp/ling/structural-parts/grammar/word-formation/inflection.md

 ### combined inflectional category

-A combined inflectional category (my term) is the combination of multiple inflectional categories because they are realized by a single morphological mechanism.
+A combined inflectional category (my term) is the combination of one or more inflectional categories because they are realized by a single morphological mechanism.
+A passthrough combined inflectional category (my term) is a combined inflectional category combining only a single inflectional category.
+^is part of combined inflectional category for terminological simplicity.
 A combined inflectional value (my term) is a value of a combined inflectional category.
 An inflectional form (has polysemy) is the combination of combined inflectional category and combined inflectional value.
 The citation form (has polysemy) is the inflectional form that produces the lemma.